rb50/Tic-Tac-Toe-Game/README.md

-# tic-tac-toe-game
+# Tic Tac Toe Game

-A simple tic tac toe game made using JS
+A Tic Tac Toe Game written in Javascript, HTML and CSS and not using any libraries.